 Issuing Government Authority: Tuvalu Immigration Department

-Special Seal(s) / Color / Format: Regular passports are valid for five years from the date of issuance, and are sky blue in color.
-The official Tuvalu seal is located in the center of the cover with the word “Tuvalu” located at the top of the seal and the word “Passport” located at the bottom of the seal.
+Special Seal(s) / Color / Format: Regular passports are valid for five years from the date of issuance and are sky blue in color.
+The official Tuvalu seal of the Government of Tuvalu is in the center of the cover with the word “Tuvalu” located at the top of the seal and the word “Passport” located at the bottom of the seal.
 Diplomatic passports are valid for ten years from the date of issuance and are red in color.
-The official Tuvalu seal is located in the center of the cover with the word “Tuvalu” located at the top of the Tuvalu seal and the words “Diplomatic Passport” located at the bottom of the Tuvalu seal.
+The official Tuvalu seal is in the center of the cover with the word “Tuvalu” located at the top of the Tuvalu seal and the words “Diplomatic Passport” located at the bottom of the Tuvalu seal.

 Issuing Authority Personnel Title: Chief Immigration Officer